Questions corona measures

 - However, we have taken a number of measures to limit direct contact with our customers.
 We are following the guidelines by the RIVM, the national institute for public health and environment.

-Our customer service remains available.
+Yes, our customer service remains available.
 You can call us, chat, or ask your question on social media.

 Are you integrating?
 Please go to inburgeren.nl for our contact details.